OdedYanovich/Tinkering/Rushing_Dungeons_obsidian/Goals/Dungeon Rush 1/miscellaneous.md

 The order of the buttons and the associated [[Command#instruction|Instructions]] are randomized in order to force the player to determine a correct [[Action]] from the entire possibility space for every [[Command]] under time pressure.
 ^random-command

-In the Dungeon the player will choose his next challenge (for now) in order to give him a light mental exercise in between the exhausting [[Encounter]]s.
-^think

-Some noteworthy events will happened randomly in order to make memorable moments that will stand out from the rest of the game.
+randomness can make events memorable and keep decisions engaging after repetition.
 ^identity

-The game will escalate in difficulty for as long as players will push through the [[Boss]]es.
+The game will escalate in difficulty for as long as players will push through the [[status#Boss|Bosses]].
 ^escalation

-Hp is a long term incentive for [[#desired behaviour]] by offering alternative to reptation (the roguelike way).
+Hp/progress is an incentive for:
+Faster reaction to commands.
+Taking risks.
 ^incentive

-## desired behaviour
-Faster reaction to commands

 Players that are too good for the [[Encounter]]s there facing could progress faster then others and to make them more interesting with [[Challenge]]s.